browserengineering/book/book/text.md

 Exercises
 =========

+*Forced line breaks*: Add support for the `<br>` tag, which simply causes a line break of a run of text.

 *Centered Text:* This book's page titles are centered: find them between `<h1 class="title">` and `</h1>`.
 Make your browser center the text in these titles.
 Each line has to be centered individually,